yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/INSTRUCTIONS.md

 - `--llm-flows-chars`: Max characters of paper text sent to LLM for flow extraction (default: `80000`)
 - `--llm-parameters-chars`: Max characters of paper text sent to LLM for parameter extraction (default: `80000`)
 - `--flow-fuzzy-threshold`: Fuzzy threshold for snapping flow endpoints to known compartments (default: `0.78`)

+Paper type (vector-borne / climate) is always **auto-detected** from the paper text and Step 2 promises; no option to set it manually.

 ---